Smoothing Variances Across Time: Adaptive Stochastic Volatility: Introduction

-The standout feature of our proposed model is its local adaptability, effectively estimating volatility in the presence of both gradual and abrupt changes in the volatility process with notable smoothness in between.
-It allows robustness against model misspecification, resulting in low prediction error across diverse data-generating processes (DGPs).
+The standout feature of our proposed model is its local adaptability, effectively estimating volatility in the presence of both gradual and abrupt changes in the volatility process, with notable smoothness in between.
+It exhibits robustness against model misspecification, enabling accurate recovery of the latent volatility structure across diverse data-generating processes.
 In addition, ASV's smooth volatility estimates provide clearer insights into the underlying patterns and trends.
 The model also naturally highlights periods of heightened volatility variation, offering additional interpretability in identifying structural shifts.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:model} first introduces DSP and its theoretical properties, followed by a description of our proposed model (ASV) and its associated parameters.
-Section~\ref{sec:gibbs} provides an overview of the data augmentation techniques for efficient Gibbs sampling scheme; full conditional distributions are detailed in the supplementary material.
-Simulation study results are summarized in Section~\ref{sec:simulationstudy}.
-Section~\ref{sec:empiricalstudy} presents empirical analyses on three real-world datasets: the S\&P 500 index, daily electricity usage in New York, and bike rental counts.
-In Section~\ref{sec:DSPmv}, the Bayesian Trend Filter with ASV (BTF-ASV), which jointly estimates the time-varying means and the variances, is proposed as an extension and applied to the sunspot number data.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:model} introduces DSP, presents its theoretical properties, and describes the proposed ASV model.
+Section~\ref{sec:gibbs} outlines the data augmentation strategy for efficient Gibbs sampling, with full conditionals provided in Appendix B. Section~\ref{sec:simulationstudy} reports simulation results, and Section~\ref{sec:empiricalstudy} presents empirical analyses on data sets shown in Figure~\ref{fig:Motivation}.
+In section~\ref{sec:DSPmv}, the Bayesian Trend Filter with ASV (BTF-ASV), which jointly estimates the time-varying means and the variances, is proposed as an extension and applied to the sunspot data \citep{sunspot}.